maxto/ubique/doc/linalgebra/lu.md

-### lu
+### lu(x)

 LU matrix factorization

 #### Description

 LU matrix factorization based on Doolittle algorithm.
-The LU decomposition with pivoting always exists,even if the matrix is singular.
+The LU decomposition with pivoting always exists,
+even if the matrix is singular.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------